Kong/docs.konghq.com/app/konnect/org-management/audit-logging/index.md

 ![Audit log webhook](/assets/images/docs/konnect/konnect-audit-log-webhook.png)

-Audit information includes authentication attempts, authorization requests, and gateway access logs.
+Audit information includes authentication attempts and authorization requests.
 Each of the audit events contains a trace ID that allows events to be correlated to specific actions.
 See the [audit log reference](/konnect/org-management/audit-logging/reference/) for details on what is logged.